![]() |

 1st or 2nd class?

-1st class simply means more leg and elbow room and usually a quieter environment.
+1st class simply means more leg and elbow room and a quieter environment.
 1st class seats are arranged 2+1 across the car width so if you're alone it means you can choose a solo seat with no-one next to you, seats that are both aisle & window.

 -